Off-policy Evaluation with Deeply-abstracted States: Additional Experimental Details

 \subsubsection{LunarLander-v2}

 \textbf{Data generating processes}

 We similarly insert 292 irrelevant auto-regressive features in the state:

-The number of trajectories $n$ in the offline dataset is chosen from $\{7, 13, 20\}$, where trajectory length differs significantly in this environment.
-Some lengthy episodes can have length larger than $100000$ while short episodes have fewer than $100$ decision points.
-When trained and evaluated on the short episodes, OPE methods will fail due to huge distributional drift.
-We therefore truncate the episode length at 1000 if it exceeds, define it as long episode and those fewer than 1000 as short episodes.
-When generating trajectories, we use a long-short combination for each size: $\{7= 5_{long}+2_{short}, 13= 10_{long}+3_{short}, 20= 15_{long}+5_{short}\}$.
+The number of experiences $n$ in the offline dataset is chosen from $\{5000,10000,15000\}$.
+In this environment, the trajectory length differs significantly, as some lengthy episodes can have length larger than $100000$ while short episodes have fewer than $100$ decision points.
+We truncate the episode length at 1000 if it exceeds, define it as long episode and those fewer than 1000 as short episodes.
+For each data size, 2/3 of experiences come from long episodes and 1/3 from short episodes.
 The target policy is an estimated optimal policy pre-trained by an DQN agent whereas the behavior policy again $\epsilon$-greedy to the target policy with $\epsilon\in \{0.1,\,0.3,\,0.5\}$.
-Results are averaged over 30 runs for each $(n, \epsilon)$ pair and are reported in Figure~\ref{lunar}

 \textbf{Model parameters}